davetang/learning_bam_file/README.md

 0x0040 is hexadecimal for 64 (i.e. 16 * 4), which is binary for 1000000, corresponding to the read in the first read pair.

-# Simple stats using samtools flagstat
+# Stats

-The flagstat command provides simple statistics on a BAM file.
+For simple statistics use `samtools flagstat`.

 ```bash
 samtools flagstat aln.bam